dm-academy/Calavera/docs/Installation.md

 [author's note: take a pre-manos shot of hombros espina for contrast next time it is built]

-### Deploying to cara
+### Deploying to cara1

-Bringing up cara is a little anticlimactic.
+Bringing up cara1 is a little anticlimactic.

-    vagrant up cara
+    vagrant up cara1

 Assuming everything previously went well, chef will pull the .jar and .xml file from Artifactory on espina and deploy and restart Tomcat.
 You can go to: